curelladeng/MTA-Turnstile-Data/Project/Project Summary.md

 | Manhattan| 0.66 | -0.66 |
 | Queens | 0.86 | -0.72|
 | Staten Island | 0.88 | -0.43|

+Findings:
+* The correlations changes from strong positive to strong negative indicate how people engaging with COVID may have changed.
+* The strong correlations observed in Lockdown Period validated the necessities of enforcing COVID protection actions.
+In order to select target stations to provide COVID health kits, the percent of foot traffic change during Reopening Period was taken into consideration.
+In each borough, In each borough, the top 5 stations with highest percent were selected as targets.

 **Tools**
 * SQLAlchemy, Pandas and Numpy for data manipulation and analysis